Overview of Requirements

 Experience is defined as full or part-time experience using clinical skills for treatment of alcohol/drug use disorder clients at a program licensed to provide substance abuse services by the state of Michigan, or equivalent.
 The experience may be as a paid or volunteer employee and must be in the IC&RC/ADC Performance Domains and the Twelve Core Counseling Functions.

 Education - 270 Contact Hours

 - At least two-thirds (180) of the contact hours must be specific to substance abuse and the remaining one-third (90) of the contact hours may be related to substance abuse; at least six (6) contact hours must be face-to-face, MCBAP approved professional or treatment ethics.
-Of the 270 contact hours, the following are recommended but not required.

 - Education is defined as formal classroom education (workshops, seminars, institutes, in-services, and college/university work) or home study courses (internet, correspondence, teleconference).
 Courses for which credit is awarded based only on other experience are not accepted.

 Supervised Practical Training - 300 hours of direct supervision specific to the counseling of alcohol/drug use disorder clients (with a minimum of 10 hours in each Core Function)

 - Supervised Practical Training (Supervised Experience) is defined as a formal, systematic process that focuses on skill development and integration of knowledge.
 This training must take place in a setting where alcohol/drug use disorder treatment is being provided.
 Training must be specifically related to the IC&RC/ADC Performance Domains including the Twelve Core Counseling Functions.
 This training must occur as part of eligible work experience and may be completed under more than one supervisor.